RamblingMadMan/ilang/README.md

 # Infinity Lang
 > Functional Computer Speak

+The Infinity language is designed to have the low runtime cost of a static low-level language like C++ but also the fast development rate of a dynamic high-level language like Python or Javascript.

 ## Components
 Here are links to repositories containing the individual components of the Infinity language system.